Abaco-Systems/axis-takyon/README.md

 - **fault_tolerant**: Shows how to recover from failures (via timeouts, cable disconnection, or control-C)
 - **one_sided**: A connected path, but one endpoint is 3rd party; i.e. not a Takyon endpoint
 - **connectionless**: Send or receive datagrams (multicast or unicast).
 Allows data dropping.
 Ideal for live streaming.
+- **callbacks**: Shows how to use Takyon communication in a callback model.

 Graph Based (more like MPI; data flow is defined in config file to avoid hard coding in the application):
 - **hello_world_graph**: A simple example of how to use the graph file